Introduction We've avoided

 The power and ground wires are spliced in to the motorcycle's

-off with the ignition), so the controller becomes
+off with the ignition), so the controller becomes active when

-controller allows a programmed amount of oil to flow through the controller and out through the
+allows a programmed amount of oil to flow through the system

+storage tube down through the controller and out through the

 Mounting the Cameleon Chain Oiler